dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 seconds is not very useful, so let's translate this into something we can wrap our head around:

--   [10⁶: One million seconds was 1½ weeks ago.]
+-  10⁶: One million seconds was 1½ weeks ago.
--   [10⁹: One billion seconds was almost 32 years ago.]
+-  10⁹: One billion seconds was almost 32 years ago.
--   [10¹²: One trillion seconds ago Manhattan was covered under a [thick layer of ice].]
+-  10¹²: One trillion seconds ago Manhattan was covered under a [thick layer of ice].

-About 1 trillion seconds ago.
-Source: [xkcd \#1125]
+{% include image.html name="xkcd-1125.png" caption="About 1 trillion seconds ago.
+Source: xkcd #1125" %}

 As soon as we enter the beyond-astronomical realm of modern cryptography, our intuition fails catastrophically.
 Bitcoin is built